-A village goes on a diet.
-A smart margarine company has started an innovative health kick program for the village of Villiersdorp in South Africa.
+A smart margarine company has started an innovative wellness kick program for the village of Villiersdorp in South Africa.
 It's in the rich fruit growing area, as well as olives and wheat.

-There it is; the perception that healthy living costs a lot of money.
-Well, it's true olive oil does cost more that seed oils.
-But in the main, the foods that undo our health are the expensive ones.
+There it is; the perception that wellbeing costs a lot of money.
+Well, it's true olive oil is more expensive than that from seeds.
+But in the main, the foods that undo our strength are the expensive ones.

 Refined wheat costs more than than whole grain flour.
 Meat costs more than legumes like green beans, chickpeas and lentils.
 Colas cost more than water and homemade fruit juices.
 Nicknaks, chips and crisps, pretzels and donuts are the expensive junk foods that raise hell with our hearts.